Filament types

 PLA

-The abbreviation PLA stands for PolyLactic Acid and this material is often used as an alternative to plastic.
-PolyLactic Acid is available in different colours, but has a naturally transparent appearance.
+The abbreviation PLA stands for PolyLactic Acid, and this material is often used as an alternative to plastic.
+PolyLactic Acid is available in a variety of colors, but has a naturally translucent appearance.
 Color can be added by adding color pigments to the material.

 PETG